hazelcast-guides/hazelcast-image-search/README.md

 # Known Issues

-1. The DirectoryWatcher provided in this project does not detect file deletes.
-Currently it will only issue events when files are added or updated.
-2. Delete detection is not working.
-If an image is removed from `www`, it will not be removed from the vector collection.
+1. If an image is removed from _www_, it will not be removed from the vector collection.
+This is because the underlying Java WatcherService is not detecting the delete events.
-3. If too many images are dumped into `www` at the same time, the pipeline will break with a 'grpc max message size exceeded' message.
+2. If too many images are dumped into _www_ at the same time, the pipeline will break with a 'grpc max message size exceeded' message.
+The solution can safely handle 200-250 images at the same time.
+This is a known issue with the python integration that will be addressed in a future release.
-4. Deploying the pipeline can take 2-10 minutes depending on your internet connection.
+3. Deploying the pipeline can take 2-10 minutes depending on your internet connection.
 This is due to the need to download many python packages.